JuliaLang/julia/doc/manual/parallel-computing.rst

 - be a subtype of the abstract :class:`ClusterManager`
 - implement :func:`launch`, a method responsible for launching new workers
-- implement :func:`manage`, which is called at various events during a worker's lifetime
+- implement :func:`manage`, which is called at various events during a worker's lifetime (for example, sending an interrupt signal)

 :func:`addprocs(manager::FooManager) <addprocs>` requires ``FooManager`` to implement::